nondeterministic/eureka/README.md

     eureka Demoworld

-on your terminal, where demoworld is simply the name of the demo game.
+on your terminal, where Demoworld is simply the name of the demo game.

 Beware of bugs though!